strange/erlang_v8/README.md

     ok = erlang_v8:stop_vm(VM).

+## Pooling

+You might want to use some kind of pooling mechanism as the VMs are real OS processes.
+I've had much success using [devinus/poolboy](https://github.com/devinus/poolboy) for this purpose in the past (I considered including the application, but decided against it as it might not always be desireable to have a pool.
+Besides, poolboy is easy to set up).

 ## TODO

-Lots of testing, improve the communication protocol, clean up api, experiment with calling Erlang from JS, load initial context from args, supervisor strategy, experiment with different ways of passing args to calls (maybe via the communication protocol) etc.
+Lots of testing, improve the communication protocol, clean up api, experiment with calling Erlang from JS, supervisor strategy, experiment with different ways of passing args to calls (maybe via the communication protocol) etc.